-How to Work From Home: Five Tips to Make Your WFH Experience a Success
+How to Work From Home: A Guide to Make Your WFH Experience a Success

 Thirty-seven percent of remote workers wear their pajamas during the day.

 That may not be a best practice, especially on a Zoom call, but it’s the reality, according to a Monday.com survey of 1,000 full-time employed men and women in April that aimed to show the impact of working from home on people’s behaviors.

 The survey brought to light some other interesting findings, among them: 69 percent of employees enjoy working from home more than they expected; half struggle with work-life separation; nearly half feel less productive; and 17 percent work with a child or pet in their lap.

 “Sixty-nine percent of employees enjoy working from home more than they expected; half struggle with work-life separation.”